CT Scans: How are they performed? What are their advantages?

 The highly-detailed images mean precise and accurate results, ensuring you receive the best possible treatment plan for your diagnosis, particularly in the treatment of tumours and cancers.

-To summarise, our premium CT scans combine rapid image capture, the ability to accurately scan targeted parts of the body, and provide clear and precise diagnosis.
+To summarise, our premium CT scans combine rapid image capture, the ability to accurately scan targeted parts of the body, and provide a clear and precise diagnosis.
 This service is done by highly trained radiographers and radiologists, providing personalised patient care